 It doesn’t appear in places like the U.S. and Europe due to emissions standards, but you can still buy a 70 Series in much of the rest of the world.
 Toyota sells both SUV and pickup versions of the 70 Series in the United Arab Emirates, starting at the equivalent of $38,600.
 (Dubai residents can also still buy another enthusiast favorite, the FJ Cruiser, which Toyota discontinued in the U.S. in 2014.)

 Africa remains a popular destination for the Land Cruiser 70 Series, too.
-The nation of Gambia, for instance, offers a similar array to Australia.
+The nation of Gambia, for instance, offers a similar array of models to Australia.
 South Africa still sells pickup versions of the 79 series based on the 70 Series, including last year’s Namib edition.
 And you can still buy a Land Cruiser 70 Series in South American countries, like Venezuela.